“The finest view in all my Kingdom” – Charles I

 “If you approach the High Town by the cliff railway you feel you are being lifted up to heaven.” – John Betjeman

 The oldest and steepest inland funicular railway makes the heavenly journey at least 150 times a day.
 In 1892, when it opened, the entrance was watched over by a temperance restaurant and refreshment house.

 Just as rewarding for the pilgrim is the ancient Cartway, one of Shropshire’s most interesting streets which leads down to the flower-filled Quayside, the cliffs and caves of Lavington Gardens and on to Severn Park.

 Whichever route you choose to the top, you can enjoy King Charles’ ‘finest view’ from Castle Walk, before checking out another of the valley’s superlatives, the Castle Keep that leans at an impossible angle greater than the Tower of Pisa.

 History abounds in Bridgnorth.
 Thomas Telford’s church of St Mary Magdalene sits grandly next door, while the timber-framed Town Hall set on high brick piers, interrupts the traffic flow in the High Street.
 The redundant but revered St Leonard’s Church set in its own cathedral-like close provides calm away from the hustle and bustle of the town.

-The medieval Northgate, which houses the Northgate Museum stands guard at one end of the High Street whilst the Italianate splendour of the New Market Buildings with its Childhood and Costume Museum stands at the other.
+The medieval Northgate, which houses the Northgate Museum stands guard at one end of the High Street whilst the Italianate splendour of the New Market Buildings stand at the other.

 18th century writers compared Bridgnorth’s spectacular setting to old Jerusalem, or even Gibraltar.